scolladon/sfdx-git-delta/CONTRIBUTING.md

 The above command may display lint issues not related to your changes.
-The recommended way to avoid lint issues is to [configure your editor][eslint-integrations] to warn you in real time as you edit the file.
+The recommended way to avoid lint issues is to [configure your editor](http://eslint.org/docs/user-guide/integrations) to warn you in real time as you edit the file.

 Fixing all existing lint issues is a tedious task so please pitch in by fixing the ones related to the files you make changes to!